Clonmoyle House

-By the mid-nineteenth century, the Primary Valuation of Ireland (Griffith's Valuation) records Jonathan Bruce as occupier of Clonmoyle, comprising c.
+By the mid-19th century, the Primary Valuation of Ireland (Griffith's Valuation of 1868) records Jonathan Bruce as occupier of Clonmoyle, comprising c.
 37 acres and described as a "house, offices, gate lodge and land", with the lessor being Charles Colthurst.
-During the second half of the nineteenth century, the house was occupied by Henry Leader, builder of nearby Leader's Aqueduct, and whose businesses were said to include a local furze mill for the fattening of pigs.
+During the second half of the 19th century, the house was occupied by Henry Leader, builder of nearby Leader's Aqueduct, and whose businesses were said to include a local furze mill for the fattening of pigs.
 Leader possessed approximately 2418 acres in County Cork during the 1870s.
 The 1901 surveyed OS Map depicts a remodelled Clonmoyle House and surrounding demesne, to include a gate lodge, pond and boat house.

 The Irish Tourist Association survey of 1944 confirms Clonmoyle House as the residence of a Mrs Young, who "also owned nearby Clonmoyle Flour Mill".
-The house was thought to have been erected some 150 years previously.
-It was described as having an "excellently constructed interior, wide staircase and with the moulding of its doors and window shutters" being a noticeable feature.
+The survey suggests that the house had been erected approximately 150 years previously.
+It was described as having an "excellently constructed interior, wide staircase and with the moulding of its doors and window shutters".

 Today, the house is in a ruinous condition and its surroundings neglected.
-The former fish pond and features appear infilled and the southern end is occupied by now vacant industrial premises and surrounds.